kohkimakimoto/bash-boilerplate/README.md

 * Outputting text with prefix string.

 Many functionalities implemented in the script were inspired by the code at the Internet.
-Please see the comments in the code.
+Please see the comments in the script code.

 There are some examples inside it.
 Please run `script.sh`.
 You can get like the following message.